 conditions and character of a neighborhood.

-The neighbors in the Wallace Ridge neighborhood in Jonesville are middle-income, making it a moderate income neighborhood.
+The neighbors in the Wallace Ridge neighborhood in Jonesville are lower-middle income, making it a below average income neighborhood.

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 56.7%

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if

 most of the neighbors are clerical support or managers.
 What is wonderful is